MaseCodes20/movie-app/README.md

 Movie App

-1. Search for movies using the search bar or the categories in the navigation bar
+1. Search for movies using the search bar or by the categories in the navigation bar
 2. See the ratings, read the synopsis or watch the trailer of a movie.

 Home page